apkbox/closetrpc/Readme.md

 * Not sure why is_null was needed.
 Does not seem used anywhere.

 * With proto3 Any type is better suited to store a parameter.
+  * This is irrelevant for closet-rpc because it uses protobuf independent serialization for control messages.

 * When exception happen on the server while handling service call the following strategies can be used: